ziglang/zig/README.md

  * Release mode produces heavily optimized code.
 What other projects call "Link Time Optimization" Zig does automatically.
  * Mark functions as tests and automatically run them with `zig test`.
- * Currently supported architectures: `x86_64`
- * Currently supported operating systems: linux
  * Friendly toward package maintainers.
 Reproducible build, bootstrapping process carefully documented.
 Issues filed by package maintainers are considered especially important.
- * Easy cross-compiling.

-## Planned Features
+ * Cross-compiling is a primary use case.
+ * Zig Build System competes with make, cmake, autotools, SCons, etc.
  * In addition to creating executables, creating a C library is a primary use case.
 You can export an auto-generated .h file.
- * Eliminate the need for configure, make, cmake, etc.
- * Automatically provide test coverage.
- * Ability to declare dependencies as Git URLS with commit locking (can provide a tag or sha256).
+ * Currently supported architectures:
+   * `x86_64`
+ * Currently supported operating systems:
+   * `linux`
- * Include documentation generator.
+   * `freestanding`
- * Compiler exposes itself as a library.
- * Support for all popular architectures and operating systems.
+ * Support for all popular operating systems and architectures is planned.

 ## Community